octolaba/indexit/.github/issues/research-cocoindex-v1.0.3.md

 ## Acceptance criteria

-- All claims about cocoindex cite a path inside `research/cocoindex/` and reference commit `4432311228e4859201b457d3b6d978471692d0b1` (or a file within `v1.0.3`).
+- All claims about CocoIndex cite a path inside `research/cocoindex/` and reference commit `4432311228e4859201b457d3b6d978471692d0b1` (or a file within `v1.0.3`).
 - Every question in §4.1, §4.2, §4.3 is answered explicitly; non-applicable